timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

    cache line may have other bits like: valid or dirty
 2. L1 cache can be separated into I-Cache and D-Cache
    - avoid instruction or data to occupy the whole cache and let the other has no cache
-   - instruction and data cache can all be close to the processor, both are fast
-   - L1 cache can't be too big:
+   - <u>pipeline constraints</u>: I-cache and D-cache are used in different parts of pipeline, when they are separate from each other, both of them can be put near the hardware which need them most.
+     So both I-cache and D-cache access can be very fast.
+   - latency if crucial for L1 cache, so L1 cache is small and has low set-associative:
      - L1 cache has to be fast to fit in the pipeline
      - capacity grows, speed decrease
 3. last level cache may be shared by multi-cores